jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 ---
-title: Typing Remix routes the cool way
+title: Typing remix loaders with confidence
 date: 2022-05-30T00:00:00.000+00:00
-description: "Taking Remix type safety to the next level.
-How to infer types from loaders automatically!"
+description: 'Taking Remix type safety to the next level.
+How to infer types from loaders automatically!'
 keywords: ssr, server, render, locale, remix, react, next.js, i18n
 ---

 Well, hello there, it's time for a lightning-quick Remix tip.
-Let's see how we can genuinely write typesafe Remix routes and components by automatically infering the type of a `loader` function.
+Let's see how we can genuinely write typesafe Remix routes by sharing types between loaders and components for full-stack typing!

 ## Remix, what?